 Generalized anxiety disorder: The main symptom of this disorder is constant worrying without any real focus.
 It affects many more women than men, and generally those with this disorder find themselves in a constantly anxious state.
 It may lead to physical symptoms, such as headaches, chest pain, dizziness, and so on.
 It can be a crippling disorder, with both the mental and physical aspects preventing patients from coping with normal life.

 Panic disorder: Panic disorders occur when the patient demonstrates sudden and crippling attacks of terror.
 These attacks must occur more than once in order to have a diagnosis.

 Phobias: Unlike the previous two disorders, phobias have a specific focus that will trigger a reaction.
 Phobias are an intense fear of an object or situation, a fear that will usually trigger a very irrational response.
 While many people may not enjoy going to see their dentist, for some they are downright horrified.
-Dentists at Arch Dental for instance, say that they have a few clients with irrational fears of visiting their office.
+Some dentists for instance, say that they have a few clients with irrational fears of visiting their office.

 Agoraphobia: This disorder is diagnosed when a person who suffers from generalized anxiety disorder, or particularly panic attacks, begins to avoid any situation where their feelings of fear or anxiety are intensified.
 A person could stay inside for weeks or even months without getting up the courage to leave.

 Separation anxiety: This particular disorder is considered normal according to degree and age; children will often feel separation anxiety when left without a parent or if they are relocated suddenly.
 However, teenagers and adults may also experience these feelings when left without a person or place in which they feel secure, in this case, it is an issue that needs treatment.

 Obsessive compulsive disorder: This disorder will cause a person to seek ritual in order to prevent misfortune, even though the ritual and the misfortune may have no apparent link.